Backpropagation from scratch in Julia (part I)

 Let’s start.

-In this series of posts we will describe step by step how to train a feedforward neural network with backpropagation algorithm.
-However, if this is your first attempt to understand backpropagation I think it is good idea to take a look at ELI5/nomath tutorial by Andrej Karpathy, the next step might be to check out this material by Alex Graves (Neural Networks chapter).
-Another important thing, if you are looking for near-production ready implementation please take a look at Mocha.jl or MxNet.jl if it has to be Julia.
-Otherwise one might check out recently released TensorFlow, Torch7 or keras
+In this series of posts, we will describe step by step how to train a feedforward neural network with the backpropagation algorithm.
+However, if this is your first attempt to understand backpropagation, I think it is a good idea to take a look at the ELI5/no-math tutorial by Andrej Karpathy.
+The next step might be to check out this material by Alex Graves (Neural Networks chapter).
+Another important thing, if you are looking for a near-production-ready implementation, please take a look at Mocha.jl or MxNet.jl if it has to be Julia.
+Otherwise, one might check out the recently released TensorFlow, Torch7, or Keras.

-Here, we will focus on backpropagation algorithm in the context of multi-label classification problem.
-It means we will be given a dataset that is labeled with more than two classes and our goal will be to classify each dataset entry correctly.
-Sometimes, to provide an example, we will refer to the MNIST dataset – dataset of images of handwritten digits.
-Finally we will run our experiments on MNIST.
+Here, we will focus on the backpropagation algorithm in the context of a multi-label classification problem.
+It means we will be given a dataset that is labeled with more than two classes, and our goal will be to classify each dataset entry correctly.
+Sometimes, to provide an example, we will refer to the MNIST dataset—dataset of images of handwritten digits.
+Finally, we will run our experiments on MNIST.

-One digression: we will use a term “neural network”, but in fact we will talk about feedforward neural network – specific type of NN suitable for multi-label classification problem.
+One digression: we will use a term “neural network”, but in fact, we will talk about feedforward neural network—a specific type of NN suitable for multi-label classification problem.

 What is a neural network?

-Neural network is a class of mathematical functions.
-The functions underneath are parametrized – meaning they behave in a slightly different manner depending on parameter values, but still they share same properties and generic behaviour.
-When these parameters are fixed and known neural network turns out to be a deterministic composition of functions.
-In the essence such a network with fixed parameters is a bunch of numbers interpreted in a specific way.
+A neural network is a class of mathematical functions.
+The functions underneath are parametrized—meaning they behave in a slightly different manner depending on parameter values, but still, they share the same properties and generic behavior.
+When these parameters are fixed and known, a neural network turns out to be a deterministic composition of functions.
+In essence, such a network with fixed parameters is a bunch of numbers interpreted in a specific way.

-Please take a look at the pseudo code (but don’t commit to it too much – it is just to show certain duality of the term neural network itself)
+Please take a look at the pseudocode (but don’t commit to it too much—it is just to show a certain duality of the term neural network itself):

 NeuralNetwork = function(params)